spences10/twitter-bot-playground/README.md

 |https://www.reddit.com|
 |https://twitter.com|

-Then from Google sheets select 'File'>'Publish to the web' copy the link that is generated we can use that in table top.
-Now init Table top with three parameters, `key:` which is the spreadsheet URL, a `callback:` function to get the data and `simpleSheet:` which is `true` if you only have one sheet, like in the example here.
+Now from Google sheets we can select 'File'>'Publish to the web' and copy the link that is generated we can use that in table top.

+Now init Table top with three parameters, `key:` which is the spreadsheet URL, a `callback:` function to get the data and `simpleSheet:` which is `true` if you only have one sheet, like in our example here:

 ```javascript
 const spreadsheetUrl = 'https://docs.google.com/spreadsheets/d/1842GC9JS9qDWHc-9leZoEn9Q_-jcPUcuDvIqd_MMPZQ/pubhtml'